DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 #### Degrees of Success

-Exactly matching the TC in value, is a Major Success.
+Exactly matching the TC in numeric value, is a Major Success.
 If the drawn card is a perfect match (i.e., value and suit), it's a Critical Success.
 If the card drawn is within the DR and matches the suit or color (i.e., red/black), it is either a Suited or Color Success.
-If there is a suit or color match outside the DR after the modifier has been applied, this is a Suited and Color Fail.
+If there is a suit or color match outside the DR after the modifier has been applied, this is a Suited or Color Fail.
 Suit and Color will only matter under specific circumstances, for certain character Powers, gear types or Enemy defenses.
 There is no critical failure in Deck of Adventures.